marclandy/enterprise-infra/architecture practice/consulting/network_edge_of_enablement.md

 Network Architecture is no longer confined to cabling and uptime.
 I operate at a critical junction—**where digital enablement meets enterprise control**.
 My work enables:

-- **Secure, performant access** to cloud, apps, and data
+- **Secure, performant access** to cloud, apps, and data.
-- **Operational resilience** across distributed and remote environments
+- **Operational resilience** across distributed and remote environments.
-- **Transformation programs** like M&A, hybrid cloud, and IT/OT convergence
+- **Transformation programs** like M&A, hybrid cloud, and IT/OT convergence.
-- **Policy enforcement** at the network level in support of Zero Trust
+- **Policy enforcement** at the network level in support of Zero Trust.
-- **Technology lifecycle stewardship** to avoid risk and cost blowout
+- **Technology lifecycle stewardship** to avoid risk and cost blowout.
+- **Harnessing emerging technology** to create market differentiation and digital advantage.

 ---